cloudnull/chef-lxc-openstack/README.rst

     VIRT_TYPE=The Virtualization type, if your System supports KVM you should set this to "kvm".
 Default, "qemu"

+    MAX_RETRIES=The Max number of times to retry an operation before quiting.
+    The default is set to 5.

 All variables are *environment variables* and should be set prior to executing the ``build-ova.sh`` script.